 Built with you

-This technology has been tested, challenged and improved with federations, foundations and third-sector organisations across the world.
+This technology has been tested, challenged and improved with federations, foundations and nonprofit organizations across the world.
 We don't impose it: we co-build it every day.

 What matters

-It's not a campaign or a programme.
-It's a gentleman with his cane who reaches the right lift on his own.
+It's not a campaign or a program.
+It's a gentleman with his cane who reaches the right elevator on his own.
 It's a girl who understands the museum room in easy read.
 It's your cause, made tangible in an everyday gesture.

 Ways to collaborate